brumt/Remy-Translator/README.md

 JavaScript, Node and OpenAI project

-This project's purpose is to serve as a demonstration of my skills and coding capabilities.

 ## Introducing Remy

 🗼Your Language-into-French Translator AI, your ultimate conduit into the captivating world of the French language.
 With Remy by your side, the art of linguistic transformation is at your fingertips.